jubaan/the_labradors/README.md

-The objective, besides solviving the challenge or generating working code, is to understand what and how the code works so we can improve our logic and coding skills with ruby and overall programming.
+The objective, besides solviving the challenge or generating working code, is to understand what and how the code works so we can improve our logic and coding skills with ruby and programming overall.

-Every time a challenge is solved and presented, we benchmark and profile the code to have a better understanding of what the code does and how it solves the problem; giving us an overview of the bottlenecks, the time consuming methods and know more approaches for solving the same issue.
+Every time a challenge is solved and presented, we benchmark and profile the code to have a better understanding of what the code does and how it solves the problem; giving us an overview of the bottlenecks, the time consuming methods and letting us know, other points of view and  more approaches for solving the same issue.

 ## How we do it